Andrew Cohen (spiritual teacher): Biography and beliefs

 Cohen was born in New York City on October 23, 1955 into an upper-middle class secular Jewish family.
 Cohen recounts that his life was changed by a spontaneous experience of "cosmic consciousness" at the age of 16.
 At 22 years of age, and after pursuing a career as a jazz musician, he began a full-time quest to recover his earlier spiritual experience, enabled by "financial resources, derived from a significant inheritance."
-Being sent there by his teacher Christopher Titmuss, he met H. W. L. Poonja in 1986, a teacher inspired by Ramana Maharshi, who taught that no mind effort is needed to attain enlightenment "because it is merely the realisation of what one already has".
+Being encouraged to go there by a friend of his in Tiruvannamalai, he met H. W. L. Poonja in 1986, a teacher inspired by Ramana Maharshi, who taught that no mind effort is needed to attain enlightenment "because it is merely the realisation of what one already has".
 At their first meeting, Cohen realized that he "had always been free".

 He claimed that Poonja declared him his heir, and in 1986 Cohen began to teach as a neo-Advaita teacher, founding EnlightenNext (initially named the Impersonal Enlightenment Fellowship and Moksha Foundation), and gathering a community around him, starting with students from Christopher Titmuss who followed him to the USA.
 However Cohen only spent a short time in the presence of H. W. L. Poonja, who later claimed never to have given Cohen permission to give spiritual teachings, despite his initial flattering statements, which he issued at a regular base to many visitors.

 Within a few years, Cohen considered that the ecstatic experiences his students had in his presence were not resulting in lasting transformation.
 Being convinced that he himself was fully free from karmic bondage, he began to demand more commitment from his students, insisting on complete "ego-transcendence."
 This change in teaching style led to a break with Poonja, whom Cohen felt had ethical and enlightened behavioral shortcomings.
 (Note: According to Cohen, "Poonja insisted that the realization of the Self had nothing to do with worldly behavior, and he did not believe fully transcending the ego was possible."
 According to Poonja, "Karmic tendencies remained after enlightenment, [but] the enlightened person was no longer identified with them and, therefore, did not accrue further karmic consequences."
 For Poonja, ethical standards were based on an understanding of duality and the notion of an individual agent, and were therefore not representative of Advaita: "For Poonja, the goal was the realisation of the self; the illusory realm of relative reality was ultimately irrelevant."
 Cohen did not agree, insisting instead on "flawless behavior" as the expression of enlightenment.)
 After the break with Poonja, Cohen's teachings were further developed into "Evolutionary Enlightenment," aiming at an impersonal enlightenment which transcends personal awakening.